perogi/zipcodes-perogi/README.md

 A localized (flatfile) zipcode lookup.

 Zipcode data is taken from a new more up-to-date source compared to [davglass'](https://github.com/davglass/zipcodes) project.
 This source has monthly updates for zip code data.
-For example: September 2017 data removed 7 zip codes that are no longer used.
+For example: June 2019 data added 2 zip codes.

 ## Other Differences
 This application only has the default zip code information and only for the 50 US states and Washington, DC.

 ## Last Change Log
-Version 1.3.201905
+Version 1.3.201906
-Please note: Due to many requests, Latitude and Longitude are now returned (if provided).
-May 2019 data - Removal of one zipcode.
+June 2019 data - addition of 2 zipcodes.
-npm audit: (+) 0 vulnerabilities found.
+npm audit: found 0 vulnerabilities
 Stryker mutation tests.
-Passed 100.0
+Passed 100.0  0 Survived

 ## Usage
     var zipcodes = require('zipcodes-perogi');